bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

   response is returned to the client.
 Defaults to `fragment`.

 - `plcDirectoryUrl`: The URL of the PLC directory.
-This will typically not be needed unless you run an entire ATPROTO stack locally.
+This will typically not be needed unless you run an entire atproto stack locally.
 Defaults to `https://plc.directory`.

 ## Usage